solodev/aws/README.md

 <a href="https://aws.amazon.com/marketplace/pp/B01LXZKO21?qid=1534773581495&sr=0-1&ref_=srh_res_product_title"><img src="pages/images/Solodev_Git_Header.jpg"/></a>

-<b>Explore the outer limits of your digital universe with Solodev, The Web Experience Platform.</b> Solodev is the CMS for AWS.
-Built from the ground up to integrate with the full stack of AWS cloud technologies, Solodev CMS lets you build, launch, and manage amazing websites and engaging digital experiences – all with advanced, enterprise-level functionality and unparalleled levels of scalability, redundancy, and security.
+<b>Explore the outer limits of your digital universe with Solodev: the CMS for AWS.</b> Built from the ground up to integrate with the full stack of AWS cloud technologies, Solodev CMS lets you build, launch, and manage amazing websites and engaging digital experiences – all with advanced, enterprise-level functionality and unparalleled levels of scalability, redundancy, and security.

 Whether you’re a designer, developer, or marketer, Solodev gives you the best of all worlds.
 You can take full command of your code or laser-focus on your content; the choice is yours.
 Create beautiful websites with total design freedom and responsive HTML.
 Develop powerful portals and data-driven applications with API integrations and custom PHP.
 Launch your most ambitious ideas with Solodev – available on-demand in the AWS Marketplace.